 The bill amends the Uniform Partnership Act of 1917 by updating the definition of a partnership.
-It specifies that a partnership is an association of two or more persons, now explicitly including "spouses" instead of just "husband and wife," who operate as co-owners of a business for profit.
-Additionally, it clarifies that any partnership consisting solely of spouses formed since January 10, 1942, constitutes a valid partnership.
-The language also emphasizes that any association formed under other statutes is not considered a partnership under this act unless it would have qualified as such prior to the act's adoption.
+It specifies that a partnership is an association of two or more persons, now explicitly including "spouses" instead of just "husband and wife."
+The amendment clarifies that any partnership consisting solely of spouses formed since January 10, 1942, constitutes a valid partnership.
+Additionally, the bill states that any association formed under other statutes is not considered a partnership unless it would have qualified as one prior to the adoption of this act.

-Furthermore, the bill modifies the applicability of the act to limited partnerships, stating that it applies unless there are inconsistencies with the statutes governing those limited partnerships.
-The enactment of this amendatory act is contingent upon the approval of specific Senate or House Joint Resolutions becoming part of the state constitution.
+Furthermore, the bill maintains that the act applies to limited partnerships, except where there are inconsistencies with existing statutes regarding limited partnerships.
+The enactment of this amendment is contingent upon the approval of specific Senate or House Joint Resolutions becoming part of the state constitution.

 Statutes affected: